 AFCEA Mort Marks $3,000 ROTC Scholarship established by the Montgomery AFCEA Chapter Educational Foundation.
 ROTC Scholarship is in memory of Mr. Mort Marks, a member of the Montgomery AFCEA Chapter who made many significant contributions and support to the chapter to further its Educational Foundation and benefactors.
 The Mort Marks ROTC Scholarship is presented annually to an ROTC student attending a university located in the AFCEA Mid-South Region of the United States; to include, the states of; Louisiana, Mississippi, Alabama, and northwest panhandle of Florida student who is in the Navy or Marine Corps option.

 Degree major must meet the mission of AFCEA.

 ROTC Scholarships General Requirements:

 NOTE: ONE APPLICATION FORM for all available ROTC Scholarships: VADM Boyes, Marks, Bowden and AFCEA ROTC Scholarships

 Freshmen and seniors are ineligible to apply.

 All applicants must be of good moral character; demonstrate academic excellent with required at least required minimum GPA for each program; have a financial need; and the potential to serve as an officer in the U.S. Armed Forces.

-All applications must be endorsed and submitted to the AFCEA Educational Foundation by the respective ROTC Professors of Military Science, Naval Science or Aerospace Studies.
+All applications must be endorsed by their respective ROTC Professors of Military Science, Naval Science or Aerospace Studies.